My boyfriend, Daniel, just came back from a trip to Colombia to visit his family. This inspired me to veganize the Colombian Empanada!

 Vegan Colombian Empanadas have been on my list of recipes to make for a while now but I never got around to it.
 I assumed I wouldn't be able to do it justice or that they would be too difficult.
 Thankfully, I was wrong!
 These are absolutely delicious especially when served with Ají which is a Colombian hot sauce that is made with finely minced mixed veggies and water.
 It's so flavorful and fresh and pairs so well with the filling of beefless grounds, potato, and rice.
 You're going to love these!

-Notes: Colombian Empanadas are made with pre-cooked cornmeal.
-Which is what we used in the Vegan Colombian Arepas recipe.
-This is not made with your typical cornmeal found in a supermarket.
+Colombian Empanadas are made with pre-cooked cornmeal which is the same cornmeal that I used in the Vegan Colombian Arepas recipe.
+This recipe is not made with your typical cornmeal that you would find in the supermarket to make cornbread.
 Click HERE to see exactly what I mean, if you're unfamiliar.
-You can use yellow or white pre-cooked cornmeal.
-I used a mix of both because that’s what I had on hand.
-All right, let’s get making some Vegan Colombian Empanadas!

 - 3 cups Hot Water